apogeecode/apogee-playground-docs/docs/faq.en.md

 - Discriminating against someone based on traits such as age, color, disability, gender identity, marital status, national origin, race, religion, sex, sexual orientation, or any other characteristic protected under relevant law
 - Using the app to commit any crime
 - Sexual assault or sexual misconduct

+## How Do I Return To My Ongoing Session?

+Please learn more about this at [Returning To Your Ongoing Session](Features/sessions.en.md#returning-to-your-ongoing-session)